2024–25 Leinster Rugby season: Round of 16

-Quarter final
+Quarter-final

-Leinster became the first team in the history of the competition to prevent its opponent from scoring any points in a knockout game in the Round of 16.
-In the quarter final one week later, they repeated the feat, becoming the only club to record back-to-back 'bagels' in the competition's history.
-By the end of the match, Leinster had not conceded a single point in 200 minutes - or 2.5 full matches - of European Champions Cup play (stretching from half time in their group match against Bath Rugby), outscoring their opponents 144 - 0 in that period.
+In the round of 16, Leinster had become the first team in the history of the competition to prevent their opponents from scoring any points in a knockout game.
+In the quarter-final a week later, they repeated the feat, becoming the only club to record back-to-back 'bagels' in the competition's history.
+By the end of the match, Leinster had not conceded a single point in 200 minutes – or two-and-a-half full matches – of European Champions Cup play (stretching from half-time in their group match against Bath), outscoring their opponents 144–0 in that period.

-Semi final
+Semi-final

-After two and a half matches without conceding a score, Leinster gave up a try to their English opponents within 10 minutes.
-Despite a stirring second half come-back, the English champions proved too durable, and gained revenge for defeat at the same stage last season, becoming the first away side to win a European Champions Cup semi final since 2016, and ending Leinster's run of consecutive finals at three.
+After two-and-a-half matches without conceding a score, Leinster gave up a try to their English opponents within 10 minutes.
+Despite a second-half come-back, the English champions proved too durable, and gained revenge for defeat at the same stage last season, becoming the first away side to win a European Champions Cup semi-final since 2016, and ending Leinster's run of consecutive finals at three.